Combinatorics of antiprism triangulations: Face enumeration

+where $d_n(x)$ is the $n$th derangement polynomial discussed in Section~\ref{sec:triang}.
+The polynomial $\theta_\aA (\sigma_k, x)$ is symmetric, with center of symmetry $k/2$, and, as discussed after the proof of Theorem~\ref{thm:h-sdA(simplex)-roots}, it has nonnegative coefficients and only real roots.
+As a result, it is $\gamma$-positive, with center of symmetry $k/2$.
+The same property is shared by the derangement polynomial $d_k(x)$; see \cite[Theorem~2.13]{Ath18}.
+Therefore, the right-hand side of the previous formula for $\ell_\aA(\sigma_n, x)$ is a sum of $\gamma$-positive polynomials, each with center of symmetry $k/2 + (n-k)/2 = n/2$, and the proof follows. \end{proof}

-A combinatorial interpretation of the polynomial $\theta_\aA(\sigma_n, x) := h_\aA(\sigma_n, x) - h_\aA(\partial \sigma_n, x)$, which appeared in Conjecture~\ref{conj:thetaA}, can be deduced from Proposition~\ref{prop:ell-sdA}. \begin{corollary} The coefficient of $x^k$ in $\theta_\aA(\sigma_n, x)$ equals the number of ways to choose an ordered set partition $\pi$ of $[n]$ and to color $k$ elements of $[n]$ black and the remaining $n-k$ white, so that no block of $\pi$ is monochromatic and there is a black element which is larger than a white element in the last block of $\pi$. \end{corollary}
+A combinatorial interpretation of $\theta_\aA (\sigma_n, x)$ can be deduced from Proposition~\ref{prop:ell-sdA}. \begin{corollary} The coefficient of $x^k$ in $\theta_\aA(\sigma_n, x)$ equals the number of ways to choose an ordered set partition $\pi$ of $[n]$ and to color $k$ elements of $[n]$ black and the remaining $n-k$ white, so that no block of $\pi$ is monochromatic and there is a black element which is larger than a white element in the last block of $\pi$. \end{corollary}

 \begin{proof} As a consequence of \cite[Lemma~4.1]{KMS19} (and as already discussed in the proof of Proposition~\ref{prop:A(uDelta)}), we have

 for every positive integer $n$.
 By the second interpretation of $\ell_\aA(\sigma_n, x)$ provided by Proposition~\ref{prop:ell-sdA} (b), the coefficient of $x^k$ in the sum on the right-hand side is equal to the number of ways to choose an ordered set partition $\pi$ of $[n]$ and to color $k$ elements of $[n]$ black and the remaining $n-k$ white, so that no block of $\pi$ is monochromatic and every black element in the last block of $\pi$ is smaller than every white element of that block.
 Thus, the proposed interpretation of $\theta_\aA(\sigma_n, x)$ follows from the previous equation and Proposition~\ref{prop:ell-sdA}. \end{proof}